The 12th Annual Theodore Payne Native Plant Garden Tour

 Saturday gardens are located inland, with destinations in the San Fernando and San Gabriel valleys and around downtown L.A.
 Sunday gardens are primarily Westside, with locations from Santa Monica to the South Bay, with two stops in Oxford Square (near West Adams).

-Following the tour, on March 28, Theodore Payne’s Annual Poppy Day Plant Sale offers discounts to the public on native plants.
+Following the tour, on March 27 and March 28, Theodore Payne’s Annual Poppy Day Plant Sale offers discounts to the public on native plants.
 Poppy Day runs 8:30 a.m. to 4:30 p.m. at the Foundation’s nursery in Sun Valley.

 How to Attend